 This video gives a quick introduction to research metrics as well as providing some considerations for using them effectively and ethically.

-Citations are frequently used in league tables, funding applications, and recruitment processes.
+Citation metrics are frequently used in league tables, funding applications, and recruitment processes.
 When used ethically, they should be one of multiple measures of quality or achievement rather than the sole measure.

 It's important to remember that citation counts can often be limited to the platform providing the data.
 For example, both Scopus and Google Scholar provide citation data, but the numbers they provide only look at the publications indexed within their own databases.
-This means that not all citations for a publications may be counted by a single platform and the number may be different on one platform compared to the other.
+This means that not all citations for a publication may be counted by a single platform, and the number may be different on one platform compared to the other.

 The below video introduces citations in more depth, including explaining the limitations and strengths of using citation analysis.
+You can also use The Metrics Tookit for further information about lots of different metrics that can be used to demonstrate and evaluate research impact.

 Citations are created automatically when you reference another work in yours.
 Providing complete and correct reference information is important to ensure platforms can accurately detect citations and count them.
 They most commonly use author names, publication titles, and DOIs for this purpose.